argoproj/argo-cd/docs/operator-manual/deep_links.md

    data as the `url` field.
 If the condition resolves to `true` the deep link will be displayed - else it will be hidden.
 If the field is omitted, by default the deep links will be displayed.
 This uses [antonmedv/expr](https://github.com/antonmedv/expr/tree/master/docs) for evaluating conditions

+!!!note
+   For resources of kind Secret the data fields are redacted but other fields are accessible for templating the deep links.

 !!!warning
    Make sure to validate the url templates and inputs to prevent data leaks or possible generation of any malicious links.